jimcinbrisbane/audioprobe/README.md

--I experienced a problem with PulseAudio service, as it can run usually but cannot be run via root, sudo, or in a service, this requires me to set it up as a system-wide service, so this is what to do https://github.com/shivasiddharth/PulseAudio-System-Wide after you install the package, put these two lines inside autostart.sh before `python trigger.py` systemctl --system enable pulseaudio.service
+-I experienced a problem with PulseAudio service, as it can run usually but cannot be run via root, sudo, or in a service, this requires me to set it up as a system-wide service, so this is what to do https://github.com/shivasiddharth/PulseAudio-System-Wide after you install the package, put these two lines inside autostart.sh before `python trigger.py` `sudo systemctl --system enable pulseaudio.service`
-systemctl --system start pulseaudio.service
+`sudo systemctl --system start pulseaudio.service`

 GG (Good Game!)